Owen Sound Transportation Company: New management

 The pool agreement between the two navigation companies continued through the 1930s and into the 1940s.
-The S.S.
-Manitou served on the Tobermory ferry route from 1937 until 1941 when it was retired, being replaced by Dominion Transportation Company's S.S.
-Caribou.
-The S.S.
-Manitoulin carried on its regular scheduled route from Owen Sound along the "Turkey Trail" of the North Channel; but instead of terminating at Mackinac Island, she continued through the Soo Locks and proceeded to Gargatua Harbour, and Michipicoten.
+The SS Manitou served on the Tobermory ferry route from 1937 until 1941 when it was retired, being replaced by Dominion Transportation Company's SS Caribou.
+The SS Manitoulin carried on its regular scheduled route from Owen Sound along the "Turkey Trail" of the North Channel; but instead of terminating at Mackinac Island, she continued through the Soo Locks and proceeded to Gargatua Harbour, and Michipicoten.

 The 1936 pool arrangement between the two companies had been suggested by Ivor Wagner, a director of Booth Fisheries Corporation in Chicago.
 Wagner purchased the Dominion Transportation Company Limited in 1937 and moved to Owen Sound the following year.
 In 1944 the outstanding shares of the Owen Sound Transportation Company Limited were acquired by Dominion Transportation Company.

 Ivor Wagner had managed both firms since 1937, although absent from the area while he served overseas in the Canadian Army during World War II.
 He returned to Owen Sound in January 1945 to resume his responsibility as president and general manager of both companies.
 Other directors included W.W.
 Barnard of Owen Sound, employed by OSTC since 1927, who served as vice president and manager of operations.
 Mr. W.W.
 Barnard became president of the company at the beginning of 1969; W.A.
-Alexander, secretary-treasurer, who had been with Dominion Transportation Company since 1924; and William Owens, chief engineer, who had a lengthy connection with both firms, beginning with his association with the S.S.
-Manitou when the ship was constructed in 1903.
+Alexander, secretary-treasurer, who had been with Dominion Transportation Company since 1924; and William Owens, chief engineer, who had a lengthy connection with both firms, beginning with his association with the SS Manitou when the ship was constructed in 1903.
 Mr. Owens had been chief engineer of OSTC since 1926.
-The two concerns remained separate entities until the last DTC vessel, the S.S.
-Caribou, was sold at the end of the 1946 season.
+The two concerns remained separate entities until the last DTC vessel, the SS Caribou, was sold at the end of the 1946 season.

-In September 1946 a new ship, the S.S.
-Norisle—the name being derived from "North (Manitoulin) Island"—was put in service on the ferry route.
+In September 1946 a new ship, the SS Norisle—the name being derived from "North (Manitoulin) Island"—was put in service on the ferry route.
 Designed and built by the Collingwood Shipyards Limited for OSTC, the Norisle had a capacity of up to 50 automobiles and 250 passengers.
-Having more than twice the capacity of the S.S.
-Caribou and M.S.
-Normac combined, it was expected this new ship could handle the Tobermory - South Baymouth auto ferry route alone; however, because of an unanticipated increase in the volume of car traffic after the war, the Normac continued in service with the Norisle.
+Having more than twice the capacity of the SS Caribou and MS Normac combined, it was expected this new ship could handle the Tobermory - South Baymouth auto ferry route alone; however, because of an unanticipated increase in the volume of car traffic after the war, the Normac continued in service with the Norisle.
 Like her predecessors the Norisle was also equipped with staterooms for the accommodation of up to 100 passengers, enabling her to be used also on the Owen Sound - Sault Ste.
 Marie route during early and late navigation seasons.